Josh-XT/Josh-XT/README.md

 ## Ubuntu-Setup.sh Script

 This script will install several pieces of software that I require for my development setup.

+Open terminal and run the following:

-``chmod +x Ubuntu-Setup.sh``
+``sudo chmod +x Ubuntu-Setup.sh``

 ``sudo .\Ubuntu-Setup.sh``